Cheung Sha Wan station

 Cheung Sha Wan (長沙灣) is an MTR station on the Tsuen Wan line.
 It is located underneath Cheung Sha Wan Road in Sham Shui Po District.
 It was opened on 17 May 1982.
-The station's lineage is yellow and brown.
+The station's colour scheme is yellow and brown.

 The station was originally planned with the name So Uk (蘇屋), and the station is close to the Lei Cheng Uk Han Tomb Museum.

 History

 On 10 May 1982, the Tsuen Wan line opened to the public, but Cheung Sha Wan station did not open to the public until 17 May, a week later.
 The contractor is Nishimatsu Construction.